Robust penalized estimators for functional linear regression: Robust penalized estimators for functional linear regression

-for some cut-off value $K$ and penalty parameter $\lambda \geq 0$ that is usually chosen in a data-driven way.
+Hence, the roughness penalty is placed on the integrated squared $q$th derivative of $f$ and it is weighted by a penalty parameter $\lambda \geq 0$, which is usually chosen in a data-driven way.
 The penalty parameter places a premium on the roughness of the estimated function as measured by its integrated squared $q$th derivative.
-Large values of $\lambda$ force the estimated coefficient function to behave essentially like a polynomial of degree at most $q-1$ while small values of $\lambda$ produce wiggly estimates.
+Large values of $\lambda$ force the estimated coefficient function to behave essentially like a polynomial of degree at most $q-1$ while small values of $\lambda$ produce more wiggly estimates.
+It is important to note that for such estimators regularization is accomplished by both restricting the basis functions ($f \in \Theta_K$) and penalizing roughness.
+This strategy leads to more complex estimators than unpenalized sieve estimators but considerably less complex estimators than the smoothing spline estimators of \citet{Crambes:2009, Yuan:2010} and \citet{Shin:2016}.

-In this paper we consider splines which are flexible approximating functions that may be used to good effect for a wide variety of applications, see e.g. \citet{Ramsay:2005}.
-Hence, we briefly review spline functions as well as their convenient B-spline representation.
-A spline is defined as a piecewise polynomial that is smoothly connected at its joints (knots).
-More specifically, for any fixed integer $p>1$, denote $S_{K}^p$ the set of spline functions of order $p$ with knots $0=t_0<t_1 \ldots <t_{K+1}=1$.
-Then for $p=1,\ S_{K}^1$ is the set of step functions with jumps at the knots and for $p\geq 2$,

-It is easy to see that $S_{K}^p$ is a $K+p$ dimensional subspace of $\mathcal{C}^{(p-2)}([0,1]) \subset \mathcal{L}^2([0,1])$.
-A basis for $S_{K}^p$ may be derived by means of the B-spline functions.
-These functions may be derived as linear combinations of the more well-known truncated polynomial functions $(x-t_1)_{+}^{p-1}, \ldots, (x-t_{K})_{+}^{p-1} $, where $(x)_{+} = x 1(x \geq 0)$, \citep[Chapter IX]{DB:2001}.
-Several important properties follow immediately from this construction.
-In particular, B-splines of order $p$ satisfy \begin{itemize} \item[(a)] Each $B_{K,i}(x)$ is a polynomial of order $p$ on $(t_i, t_{i+1})$ and has $(p-2)$ continuous derivatives throughout $[0,1]$. \item[(b)] $0<B_{K,i }(x) \leq 1$ for $x \in (t_i, t_{i+p})$ and $B_{K,i}(x)=0$ otherwise. \item[(c)] $\sum_{i=1}^{K+p} B_{K,i}(x) = 1$ for all $x \in [0,1]$. \end{itemize} Property (a) is referred to as the local support property of the B-spline basis and it is one of the reasons for the popularity of the basis in digital computing and functional approximation.
-Further properties of splines and the B-spline basis may be found in the classical monographs of \citet{Devore:1993}, \citet{DB:2001} and \citet{Schumaker:2007}.
-Spline functions from a statistical perspective are covered in, e.g., \citet{Wahba:1990}, \citet{Green:1993}, \citet{Eubank:1999} and \citet{Gu:2013}.

-Provided that $\beta$ is a sufficiently smooth function, spline approximation theorems allow us to deduce that it may be well-approximated by a spline function, see, e.g., \citet[Chapter 6]{Schumaker:2007}.
-A reasonable approximation may thus be constructed by expanding $\beta$ in the B-spline basis and estimating the coefficient vector $\boldsymbol{\beta}$ by minimizing \eqref{eq:2}, as in \citet{Cardot:2003}.
-However, it is well-known that the solution of a least-squares optimization is highly sensitive to model deviations and outlying observations.
-To protect against such anomalies we propose to replace the square loss function with a more general loss function $\rho(\cdot)$ and minimize \\ The loss function $\rho$ is taken to be symmetric about zero with $\rho(0)=0$ and can be either convex or non-convex.
-For the choice $\rho(x) = x^2$ one recovers the penalized least-squares problem, but these broad requirements allow for less rapidly increasing loss functions that reduce the effect of large residuals.
-A well-known example of convex $\rho$-functions with lighter tails is the Huber family \citep{Huber:1964} given by